-- All students will receive one (1) free red PEAK sweatshirt to be worn at school when the temperature changes.
-Students will not be allowed to wear a jacket or overcoat in the classroom throughout the day.
-This is to ensure that all students maintain a uniform appearance at school at all times.
+- All scholars will receive one (1) red PEAK sweatshirt to be worn at school when the temperature changes. scholars will not be allowed to wear a jacket or overcoat in the classroom throughout the day.
+This is to ensure that all scholars maintain a uniform appearance at school at all times.
 The PEAK sweatshirt will remain at school.
-Should a student need to wear the PEAK sweatshirt throughout the day, they will leave the sweatshirt at school at the end of the day, and wear the jacket or overcoat back home.
-All sweatshirts will have the students' names permanently marked inside and will be laundered on Friday.
+Should a Scholar need to wear the PEAK sweatshirt throughout the day, they will leave the sweatshirt at school at the end of the day, and wear a jacket or overcoat back home.
+All sweatshirts will have the scholars' names permanently marked inside, and sweatshirts will be laundered on Fridays.
 We believe fresh air and exercise helps children process their learning and focus during instructional time, so unless the temperature falls below 32 degrees, we will spend breaks and recess outdoors.
-Should the sweatshirt alone not be enough to keep students warm outside, they will be permitted to wear jackets and coats from home.
-Again, jackets and overcoats will not be worn inside the classroom throughout the day. - Please make sure that all jackets and coats are labeled with the student's name.
+Should the sweatshirt alone not be enough to keep scholars warm, they will be permitted to wear a jacket or coat from home while outside.
+Again, jackets and coats are not permitted to be worn within the classroom.

+- Please make sure that all jackets and coats are labeled with the Scholar's name.